steilerDev/premiumize.me-cli-downloader/README.md

 Alternatively the script can be invoked with a `.links` file, where each line starts with the URL of the download links.

+If no argument is given, the script will scan the current directory for `*.dlc` and `*.links` file and process them.

+Optionally the `-e` flag can be provided and will open `vim` before starting the download, giving you the opportunity to delete unwanted files from the download list.

 Additionally failed download links -either due to problems getting the premium link or problems during the download - will be stored in a `premiumize.<PID>.failed.links` file, which can be used with this script to retry the download.
+If the `-r` flag is given, the script will retry downloading failed files until success.

 Currently the script only grabs download links from `uploaded.to`, modify the `get_premium_link` function to change this behaviour.
 Similiarily only rar archives are currently support (see the `extract_files` function).